KhatunaKurdovanidze/Statistical-Process-Control-/README.md

-### PowerPoint presentation on 'Patients’ Physical Restraints Reduction Analysis' using statistical process control (XmR) chart.
+### PowerPoint presentation on "Patients’ Physical Restraints Reduction Analysis" using statistical process control (XmR) chart.

 A 5-minute PowerPoint presentation on the topic: